- Valerian Root: An Introduction

 To most, Valerian root can be a safe and moderately effective natural sleep aid.
 It has the potential to increase both sleep quality and duration, and may even help with sleep onset.
-People with insomnia and other sleep disorders may look to this plant for herbal relief.
+Valerian has been studied as a treatment for insomnia and other sleep disorders.

 Apart from being a sedative and tranquilizer, it’s also been known to act as an analgesic, anticonvulsant and antispasmodic.
 Valerian root is even said to lower blood pressure.

 Want to give Valerian root a try?
 Take the proper dosage in the form of tinctures, tea or capsules.
 A word of caution: Some may find that they are sensitive to the effects of Valerian root, and the side effects may outweigh the benefits.

 Plants Paired with Valerian Root in Teas, Tinctures, Etc.